-As far as the link between migration management and development is concerned, it appears that the experience of the so-called European migration crisis of 2015 has informed European policy-makers on the root causes of migration, and on the potential use of development aid to tackle perceived drivers of migration to Europe.
+Asfarasthelinkbetween migration management and development is concerned, it appears that the experience of the so-called European migration disis of 2015 has informed European policy-makers on the root causes of migration, and on the potential use of development aid to takke perceived drivers of migration to Europe.
 Consequently, the main aim of European policy seems to be to reduce the incentive to migrate rather than to provide an environment for poverty alleviation in countries of origin.
-Meanwhile the records of success are incredibly mixed - and evidence is further confounded because it is close to impossible to isolate the effects of development aid as a causal mechanism.
-Instead, what seems well-substantiated is that development gains can also encourage migration by increasing people's skills and aspiration, at least from a short- to medium-term perspective (Fine et al., 2019; see also the section Empirical links: what do we know?).
+Meanwhile the records of successare in ore doly mixed - and evidence is further confounded because it is do set to impossible to is obtained by what seems welsubstantiated is that development gains can also encourage migration by increasing people's skills and aspiration, at least from ashort-to medium-

+Empirical links: what do we know?).